 In most cases, edgewaving is caused by moisture pick-up of rolls or sheets that are cooler than the air that surrounds them.
-The liner at the edges of the roll/sheet absorb moisture that condensates to the sheets: as a result the liner expands at the edges only.
-This expansion causes a deformation of the edges that is realised under pressure of a stack of sheets or under the winding tension of a roll and is therefore almost a permanent deformation, which is difficult if not impossible to revert.
+The liner at the edges of the roll/sheet absorbs moisture that condensates to the sheets.
+As a result the liner expands at the edges only.
+This expansion causes a deformation of the edges that is realised under pressure of a stack of sheets or under the winding tension of a roll.
+It is therefore almost a permanent deformation, which is difficult, if not impossible to remove.
+It is essential that steps be taken to prevent edgewaving.